fusiondew/Xeverous.github.io/content/ttt/function_templates/template_instances.md

 This time the error was catched at the second stage (instantiation).
 If you comment the line where `min()` is used the error will not appear - at the first stage, it can not be decided whether something will work or not.

+This is one of the reasons why sometimes you may encounter nested errors with some of them pointing inside standard template library - it's possible to write a syntaxically valid template but only upon instantiation it's verified that it makes sense for the given types.

 ### explicit instantiations